 2. Content Security Policy (CSP) Frame-Ancestors Directive

-directive within the Content Security Policy is an important security measure that helps protect web applications from various types of attacks, such as cross-site scripting (XSS) and data injection.
-It enables website owners to specify which sources of content are considered trustworthy, thus enhancing the security posture of their sites.
-(CSP) offers a more modern and adaptable approach to clickjacking protection.
-This method allows developers to specify which domains are permitted to embed the webpage.
+The frame-ancestors directive within the Content Security Policy is an important measure that helps protect web applications from various types of attacks.
+It enables website owners to specify which sources of content are considered trustworthy.
+CSP offers a more modern approach to clickjacking protection and allows developers to specify which domains are permitted to embed the webpage.

 Example: